Decolonial Little Library

 Why We Do This: Impact, Access, and Reconciliation

 Indigenous stories bring us further, faster.
 Access to Indigenous stories, languages, and ways of knowing is limited in many community spaces.
-The Decolonial Little Library is a practical tool for systemic change, driving impact across three key areas:

 • Increase Access: We increase access to Indigenous-authored literature and storytelling traditions.